 What to do?

-A European SME has come up with a very unique algorithm and prototype software in the video searching research-66365field.
+A European SME has come up with a very unique algorithm and prototype software in the video searching field.
 The SME has identified a promising business partner in China with whom to conduct joint R&D. The purpose of the joint R&D is to launch a software product suitable for Chinese search engines.
 The Chinese business partner has an R&D team and impressive marketing capability in China.
 The Chinese business partner is offering equity in its current company in exchange for the IP rights to the future R&D. How should the IPR issues be handled?

 IP ownership: The market potential and strength of the Chinese business partner are likely to make it difficult for the European SME to retain the full IPR ownership.
 A co-ownership of IP in China and full ownership of IP outside of China may be considered.